lowlorenz/remote-sensing-image-captioning/README.md

 ## How to setup

-Our codebase was developed to run stabily under python==3.9.1.
-With newer or older releases, unexpected behaviour might occur.
+Our codebase was developed to run stabily under python==3.9.15.
+With other releases, unexpected behaviour might occur.

 ```bash
 # clone project